oldlbewald/C211-Final-Project-Anything/README.md

 Source files:

-Accounts.txt:

-This is a text file where the users will be added to when they a created, this includes the users username and password they make.
+Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they make.

-newAcount.java:

-Java file that creates a new users account with a username and password from users input.
+newAcount.java - Java file that creates a new users account with a username and password from users input.
 Also ensures all input is formated properly before inserted to Accounts.txt file.